 When possible, we recommend authors deposit restricted data to a repository that allows for controlled data access.
 If this is not possible, directing data requests to a non-author institutional point of contact, such as a data access or ethics committee, helps guarantee long term stability and availability of data.
 Providing interested researchers with a durable point of contact ensures data will be accessible even if an author changes email addresses, institutions, or becomes unavailable to answer requests.

 The data policy was implemented on March 3, 2014.
 Any paper submitted before that date will not have a Data Availability Statement.
 For all manuscripts submitted or published before this date, data must be made available upon reasonable request.

 All articles must include a Data Availability Statement but some submissions, such as Registered Report Protocols and Lab or Study Protocol articles, may not contain data.
 For manuscripts that do not report data, authors must state in their Data Availability Statement that their article does not report data and the data availability policy is not applicable to their article.

 What if I cannot provide accession numbers or DOIs for my data set at submission?

-If this is the case, authors may submit their manuscript and note in their Data Availability Statement that their accession numbers or DOIs will not be made available until acceptance.
-The journal office will contact you at acceptance to provide this information, and will hold your paper upon acceptance until we receive these identifiers for your data set.
+Authors may submit their manuscript and include placeholder language in their Data Availability Statement indicating that accession numbers and/or DOIs will be made available after acceptance.
+The journal office will contact authors prior to publication to ask for this information and will hold the paper until it is received.

-Providing ‘private’ access for reviewers and editors during the peer review process is acceptable.
+Providing private data access to reviewers and editors during the peer review process is acceptable.
 Many repositories permit private access for review purposes, and have policies for public release at publication.
-If this is not possible, authors can provide the data via other means, such as zipped files via email, Dropbox etc. Please contact the relevant journal office or email@example.com for assistance.

 Is PLOS integrated with any repositories?